119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Mirrors and Small Glass Parts

 Rearview mirrors, side mirrors, and decorative glass pieces are also recycled.
 Mirrors need the reflective coating removed before the glass can be reused.
 The metal frames are melted, while the glass goes into construction or new mirrors.
-Even small parts like these add up when cars are recycled on a large scale.
+Even small parts like these add up when vehicles are recycled on a large scale.

 Paint and Coatings